 The Original Def Leppard, LIVE In 1980 Perform Almost The Entire On Through The Night LP

 Def Leppard Was Once A Heavy Metal Band: Then They Started Writing Pop

 Their Main Hard Rock Songwriter & Guitarist Was Fired

 Here is Pete Willis and the original Def Leppard performing almost in its entirety, one of the ten greatest debut rock albums of all-time.

 When Def Leppard recorded their first major label album, they were a heavy metal band though they never called themselves that.

-l-r Steve Clark, Joe Elliott, Pete Willis, Rick Allen & Steve Clark c 1980
+l-r Rick Savage, Joe Elliott, Pete Willis, Rick Allen & Steve Clark c 1980

 It was 1980 and Def Leppard had just been signed to a deal with Mercury Records.
 They were signed on the basis of what three years of honing and craft perfection had wrought – On Through The Night.
 Previously in 1979, the band printed its own EP and sold an astounding 18,000 copies.